-"Be ashamed of yourself, Tonio Kröger.
-Come along and have tea.
-The water will be boiling in a minute, and here are "Don't speak to me of my 'profession,' Lisaveta Ivanovna!
-Literature isn't a profession at all, I'll have you know-it is a curse.
+"Don't speak to me of my 'profession,' Lisaveta Iva-novnal Literature isn't a profession at all, I'll have you know-it is a curse.
 And when do we first discover that this curse has come upon us?
 At a terribly early age.
 An age when by rights one should still be living at peace and harmony with God and the world.
 You begin to feel that you are a marked man, mysteriously different from other people, from ordinary normal folk; a gulf of irony, of skepticism, of antagonism, of awareness, of sensibility, is fixed between you and your fellow men-it gets deeper and deeper, it isolates you from them, and in the end all communication with them becomes impossible.
 What a fate!
 Always supposing, of course, that you still have enough feeling, enough love left in your heart to know how appalling it is . . .
 You develop an exacerbated self-consciousness, because you are well aware that you are marked out among thousands by a sign on your brow which no one fails to notice.
 I once knew an actor of genius who, as a man, had to struggle against a morbid instability and lack of confidence.
 This was how his overstimulated consciousness of himself affected him when he was not actually engaged in performing a part.
-He was a consummate artist and an impoverished human being . . .
-A real artist is not one who has taken up art as his profession, but a man predestined and foredoomed to it; and such an artist can be picked out from a crowd by anyone with the slightest perspicacity.
+He was a consummate artist and an impoverished human being ...
+A real artist is not one who has taken up art as his profession, but a man predestined and foredoomed to it: and such an artist can be picked out from a crowd by anyone with the slightest perspicacity.
 You can read in his face that he is a man apart, a man who does not belong, who feels that he is recognized and is being watched; there is somehow an air of royalty about him and at the same time an air of embarrassment.
 A prince walking incognito among the people wears a rather similar expression.
-But the incognito doesn't work, Lisaveta!
-Disguise yourself, put on civilian costume, dress up like an attaché or a guards lieutenant on leave-you will hardly have raised your eyes and uttered a word before everyone will know that you are not a human being but something strange. something alien, something different . . .
+But the incognito doesn't work, Lisavetal Disguise yourself, put on civilian costume, dress up like an attaché or a guards lieutenant on leave-you will hardly have raised your eyes and uttered a word before everyone will know that you are not a human being but something strange, something alien, something different . . .